-We also get emails from people who have terrible knee MRI reports, terrible meaning a lot of damage, and who have knees, based on their description of their knee function and stability, that are beyond the realistic expectation range of what stem cell therapy can help.
-These are people who have a frozen joint, fused by excessive bone spurring.
+We also get emails from people who have terrible knee MRI reports and a have a frozen joint, fused by excessive bone spurring.
 These people cannot bend their knee.
-In these situations where knee range of motion is compromised and functional ability may not be a realistic goal of stem cell treatments, a discussion with this person would turn towards an assessment of the treatment’s ability to help with their pain.
+In these situations where knee range of motion is compromised, increasing functional ability may not be a realistic goal of stem cell treatments, a discussion with this person would turn towards an assessment of the treatment’s ability to help with their pain.
 Not every person with damaged knees is a good candidate for stem cell therapy.

 However for the patient who is active, has a good range of motion in their knee, can bend their knee, even with a bad MRI, this person would be considered a realistically good candidate for stem cell therapy.